 Common use of Workstation/Laptop encryption Clause in Contracts

 Workstation/Laptop encryption.
-All workstations and laptops that process and/or store CDPH PCI must be encrypted using a FIPS 140-2 certified algorithm, such as Advanced Encryption Standard (AES), with a 128bit key or higher.
-The encryption solution must be full disk unless approved by the CDPH Information Security Office.
+All workstations and laptops that store DBH PHI or PI either directly or temporarily must be encrypted using a FIPS 140-2 certified algorithm which is 128bit or higher, such as Advanced Encryption Standard (AES).
+The encryption solution must be full disk unless approved in writing by DBH’s Office of Information Technology.

 AutoNDA by SimpleDocs